Dawn J. Bennett and DJB Holdings – SEC Files Amended Complaint Charging advisor with Aiding and Abetting Offering Fraud

-As we told you in August, the SEC filed a complaint charging Dawn J. Bennett and her company, DJB Holdings, LLC, with fraud in connection with their sale of notes backed by the company.
+As we told you in August, the SEC filed a complaint charging Dawn J. Bennett and DJB Holdings with fraud in connection with their sale of notes backed by the company.

 The White Law Group has represented several of Bennett’s clients and continues to investigate the liability that her FINRA registered employer, Western International Securities, may have for failure to properly supervise her.

 Those claims generally allege breach of fiduciary duty, negligent supervision, and unsuitability and relate to high-risk bets on gold and gold investments.

 According to the SEC’s complaint, Bennett repeatedly misled investors regarding the financial condition of DJB Holdings, LLC and her plan to divert millions of dollars in investor funds to personal use.

 The complaint also alleged that Bennett perpetuated her fraud by, among other things, lying to regulators and repaying investors with loan proceeds obtained through loan applications that substantially overstated her net worth.

 On Monday, the SEC amended its complaint to add Mascho as a defendant.
 The amended complaint alleges that Mascho aided and abetted Bennett’s fraud by various means, including preparing false financial statements and related offering materials, lying to regulators and to his employer regarding his knowledge of and role in the sale of notes, facilitating Bennett’s efforts to target his firm’s brokerage customers, and attempting to disguise certain note sales by creating new, “backdated” notes as well as false affidavits misrepresenting the details of the note offering.